It’s that time of year again!

 The basic pay of employees who perform essential tasks incorporates considerations of the need for their services during emergencies.
 Thus, no Facilities Operations or Public Safety employees, who perform tasks designated as essential, will receive extra pay or time off for work performed during normal work hours when an emergency has been declared for others.
 However, any hours worked in excess of normal hours will, of course, be paid under the usual overtime rules.

-Announcements of any closing or delayed opening time can be obtained on the College’s website, at WFMZ’s Stormcenter, or by tuning to WFMZ 69 News (Channel 69).
-Delay and closing information will appear along a continuous crawl at the bottom of the screen, under “school closings.”
+Announcements of any delayed opening time or office closure can be obtained on the College’s website, at http://www.wfmz.com/weather/stormcenter/, or by tuning to WFMZ 69 News (Channel 69).
+Delay and closing information will appear along a continuous crawl at the bottom of the screen, under “School Closings”.
+You may sign up to receive text alerts from WFMZ by completing their online form and checking “Lafayette College” in the School Notices & Closings section.
 If you prefer to hear a recorded announcement, you may call the Office of Human Resources at 610-330-5060.

-If an emergency develops during the workday which creates adverse weather conditions, notification of an early release will be given to all offices and departments by the Office of Human Resources via email.
-Office and department heads and supervisors should not release their staff from work for winter weather conditions without authorization from the Office of Human Resources.
+If an emergency develops during the workday which creates adverse weather conditions, notification of an early release will be given to all offices and departments by the Office of Human Resources or the Division of Communications.
+Office and Department Heads and Supervisors should not release their staff from work for winter weather conditions without authorization.

 Employees not required by their supervisors to perform essential services who voluntarily stay beyond the early release time will not be able to receive extra compensation or additional compensatory time off.

-If you have any questions, please call the Office of Human Resources at extension 5060.
+If you have any questions, please contact Human Resources with any questions at email@example.com.